Intel 80286: OS support

+Intel had not expected the lack of virtual machine support for 8086 software to be a problem, because it thought that new software using all of the 80286's capabilities would quickly appear.
+Bill Gates referred to the 80286 as a "brain-damaged" chip, because it cannot use virtual machines to multitask multiple MS-DOS applications with an operating system like Microsoft Windows.
+It was arguably responsible for the split between Microsoft and IBM, since IBM insisted that OS/2, originally a joint venture between IBM and Microsoft, would run on a 286 (and in text mode).

 In January 1985, Digital Research previewed the Concurrent DOS 286 1.0 operating system developed in cooperation with Intel.
 The product would function strictly as an 80286 native-mode (i.e. protected-mode) operating system, allowing users to take full advantage of the protected mode to perform multi-user, multitasking operations while running 8086 emulation.
 This worked on the B-1 prototype step of the chip, but Digital Research discovered problems with the emulation on the production level C-1 step in May, which would not allow Concurrent DOS 286 to run 8086 software in protected mode.
 The release of Concurrent DOS 286 was delayed until Intel would develop a new version of the chip.
 In August, after extensive testing on E-1 step samples of the 80286, Digital Research acknowledged that Intel corrected all documented 286 errata, but said that there were still undocumented chip performance problems with the prerelease version of Concurrent DOS 286 running on the E-1 step.
 Intel said that the approach Digital Research wished to take in emulating 8086 software in protected mode differed from the original specifications.
 Nevertheless, in the E-2 step, they implemented minor changes in the microcode that would allow Digital Research to run emulation mode much faster.
 Named IBM 4680 OS, IBM originally chose DR Concurrent DOS 286 as the basis of their IBM 4680 computer for IBM Plant System products and point-of-sale terminals in 1986.
 Digital Research's FlexOS 286 version 1.3, a derivation of Concurrent DOS 286, was developed in 1986, introduced in January 1987, and later adopted by IBM for their IBM 4690 OS, but the same limitations affected it.

-The problems led to Bill Gates famously referring to the 80286 as a "brain-dead chip", since it was clear that the new Microsoft Windows environment would not be able to run multiple MS-DOS applications with the 286.
-It was arguably responsible for the split between Microsoft and IBM, since IBM insisted that OS/2, originally a joint venture between IBM and Microsoft, would run on a 286 (and in text mode).

 Other operating systems that used the protected mode of the 286 were Microsoft Xenix (around 1984), Coherent, and Minix.
 These were less hindered by the limitations of the 80286 protected mode because they did not aim to run MS-DOS applications or other real-mode programs.

-In its successor 80386 chip, Intel enhanced the protected mode to address more memory and also added the separate virtual 8086 mode, a mode within protected mode with much better MS-DOS compatibility, in order to satisfy the diverging needs of the market.
+When designing the 80386 Intel engineers were aware of, and agreed with, the 80286's poor reputation.
+They enhanced the 80386's protected mode to address more memory, and also added the separate virtual 8086 mode, a mode within protected mode with much better MS-DOS compatibility.

 Support components

-This list of bus interface components that connects to Intel 80286 microprocessor.
+This is a list of bus interface components that connect to an Intel 80286 microprocessor.